Upper Thigh Pain During Cycling: 5 Causes & 5 Tips [DIY]

 Cycling Shorts

-Investing in high-quality cycling shorts with adequate padding, moisture-wicking properties, and a snug fit can reduce friction, support muscle function, and prevent chafing, thus minimizing the risk of upper thigh pain.
+Investing in high-quality cycling shorts with adequate padding, moisture-wicking properties, and a snug fit can reduce friction, support muscle pain on upper thigh, and prevent chafing, thus minimizing the risk of upper thigh pain.

 Muscle Fatigue